abelgideon/Tribute-Page/README.md

 ### Usage

 1. Open the `index.html` file in your preferred web browser to view the Tribute Page.
+2. Alternatively, you can access the live site [here](https://abelgideon.github.io/Tribute-Page/).
-2. Explore the information presented about Magnus Carlsen and his chess career.
+3. Explore the information presented about Magnus Carlsen and his chess career.

 ### File Structure